-An individual must complete a claim form every two weeks, sign and date the form and return it to the Department for payment.
-If the information on the form shows that the individual did not meet eligibility requirements, the Department will schedule a telephone interview.
+An individual must certify for benefits by submitting a certification online, over the phone, or by mail.
+If the information on the certification shows that the individual did not meet eligibility requirements, the EDD will schedule a phone interview.
 Based on the information obtained, benefits may be reduced or denied.
-An individual who disagrees with our decision to reduce or deny benefits may file an appeal.
+An individual who disagrees with the EDD’s decision to reduce or deny benefits may file an appeal.

-Review Online Job Center to learn more about services EDD provides to job seekers.
+Visit the Online Job Center to learn more about services the EDD provides to job seekers.

 Individuals interested in enrolling in training to increase their job opportunities should review the following:

 - California Training Benefits Program Fact Sheet (DE 8714U)

 - Tips for Qualifying for the California Training Benefits Program (DE 2332)